containerd/containerd/docs/snapshotters/blockfile.md

 copy-on-write clone:

-- **Linux**: the snapshotter's copy goes through Go's `io.Copy` between two `*os.File` handles, which delegates to the kernel's `copy_file_range(2)` syscall.
-On a reflink-capable filesystem, `copy_file_range(2)` shares extents rather than duplicating them, so each per-layer copy completes almost instantly and consumes no additional space until either side is written.
+- **Linux**: the snapshotter's copy goes through Go's `io.Copy` between two `*os.File` handles.
+On Linux this fast path *attempts* `copy_file_range(2)` first, which on a reflink-capable filesystem shares extents rather than duplicating them — so each per-layer copy completes almost instantly and consumes no additional space until either side is written.
+When `copy_file_range(2)` is not applicable (kernel/filesystem support, cross-device source/target, etc.), it falls back to `splice(2)` or a plain byte copy; the result is correct in all cases, just less space-efficient.
-- **Darwin**: the snapshotter explicitly calls `clonefile(2)`, which provides the equivalent behaviour on APFS.
+- **Darwin**: the snapshotter explicitly calls `clonefile(2)`, which provides the equivalent behavior on APFS.

 The end result is that the actual on-disk usage drops further than the sparse-file numbers above: the unchanged extents of the parent blockfile are